Choosing the right material for your sheets is important, right? Yes, of course. Because we usually spend almost one-third of our day in bed.

 Usually, the higher the thread count, the better the durability and softness of the fabric.

 By warmer, I consider literally “warmer”.
-If you are living in cold climate, polyester sheets will keep you more warm than cotton ones.
+If you are living in a cold climate, microfiber bedding will keep you warmer than cotton.
 This is because polyester is less permeable to air and water when compared to cotton.

 Is Polyester waterproof?